tpaau-17DB/cpp-logger/README.md

 Log buffering is a feature that manages logs more efficiently.
-When log buffering is enabled logger stores messages in RAM instead of printing them directly into the terminal.
+When log buffering is enabled, logger stores messages in RAM instead of printing them directly into the terminal.

 To toggle log buffering use `Logger::SetUseLogAccumulating(bool)`.